dbriones49/Azure-SOC/README.md

 # Reviewed event logs from the Windows VM
 I left the windows and Linux VMs on for several hours.
-From the fileter I was able to see numerous attempts to access the VMs
+From basic filters, I was able to see numerous attempts to access the VMs

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/58a5bc8b-5df1-4411-ad39-fffedf3b8299)